 Classification of Drug Offenses in Hennepin County

 Under Chapter 152 of the 2019 Minnesota Statutes, drug offenses are classified as controlled substance crimes of classes one through five.
-First degree offenses relate to the sale, possession, or manufacture of controlled substances and any aggravating circumstances involved.
+First-degree offenses relate to the sale, possession, or manufacture of controlled substances and any aggravating circumstances involved.
 The degree of the offense depends on factors such as the amount of the substance involved, the number of aggravating factors, and the number of offenses occurring within a 90-day period.

 Selling 17 grams or more of substances containing cocaine or methamphetamine within a 90-day timespan, or possessing 50 grams or more of such substances, qualifies as a first degree offense, as does selling drugs while the accused offender or an accomplice carries a firearm.
 Manufacturing any amount of methamphetamine also constitutes first degree offense.
-A person charged with a controlled substance crime at any level could learn about strategies for defeating their charge or qualifying for a supervised-release treatment sentence by consulting a local drug lawyer about their case.
+A person charged with a controlled substance crime at any level could learn about strategies for defeating their charge or qualifying for a supervised-release treatment sentence by consulting a Hennepin County drug lawyer about their case.

 Learn How a Hennepin County Drug Attorney Could Aid Your Case

-Speaking with a legal practitioner who understands how controlled substance cases in Hennepin County tend to play out could benefit your defense, regardless of the classification of your charges.
+Speaking with a legal practitioner who understands how controlled substance cases tend to play out could benefit your defense, regardless of the classification of your charges.
 A Hennepin County drug lawyer could give you peace of mind throughout the legal process, protect your rights, and fight for a positive outcome in your case.
 Call today to schedule a confidential consultation and discuss your next steps.